-There is hereby appropriated from the general fund, in calendar year 2017 and each year thereafter, the sum of nine dollars (\$59), to be adjusted every year for inflation based on the Consumer Price Index, per South Dakota registered voter as determined by the Secretary of State for the previous year), to the Democracy Credit Fund for the identified purposes of that fund:
+Section 68.
+There is hereby appropriated from the general fund, on July 1, 2017, and every July first of each year thereafter, the sum of nine dollars, to be adjusted every year for inflation based on the Consumer Price Index for the Midwest Region, All Items, as determined by the United States Department of Labor, per South Dakota registered voter as most recently determined by the Secretary of State, to the democracy credit fund for the identified purposes of that fund.

-The chair of the Ethics Commission shall approve vouchers and the state auditor shall draw warrants to pay expenditures authorized by this Act.
+Section 69.
+The chair of the ethics commission shall approve vouchers and the state auditor shall draw warrants to pay expenditures authorized by this Act.